ZhuangLab/storm-analysis/storm_analysis/sCMOS/README.txt

 check_dax_variance - Used to check if the mean and variance of the current movie match what is expected from the camera calibration.

-dax_to_calib_format - Convert a dax file into a format that can be input into the camera_calibration program.
+movie_to_calib_format - Convert a movie file into a format that can be input into the camera_calibration program.
 Note that this is not the most efficient way to calibrate your camera.